olegmitrakhovich/GO-ProofOfStake-Blockchain/README.md

 # GO-ProofOfStake-Blockchain
 Proof Of Stake Blockchain written in GO

+"In traditional Proof of Stake, a validator can be chosen as the winner even if they don’t propose a new block.
+Remember, Proof of Stake isn’t a definition, it’s a concept; there are lots of different implementations of Proof of Stake and like Proof of Work, each implementation has its own nuances"

 go run main.go

 open your netcat (can be downloaded here https://joncraton.org/blog/46/netcat-for-windows/)